A pregnancy test can let you know if you are pregnant. Here are answers to some common questions about them.

-Pregnancy tests are designed to tell if your urine or blood contains a hormone called human chorionic gonadotropin (hCG).
-This hormone is produced right after a fertilized egg attaches to the wall of a woman's uterus.
+Pregnancy tests check your pee or blood for a hormone called human chorionic gonadotropin (hCG).
+Your body makes this hormone after a fertilized egg attaches to the wall of your uterus.

-This usually happens -- but not always -- about six days after fertilization.
-If you're pregnant, levels of hCG continue to rise rapidly, doubling every two to three days.
+This usually happens about 6 days after fertilization.
+Levels of hCG rise quickly, doubling every 2 to 3 days.

 What types of pregnancy tests are available?

-Two main types of pregnancy tests can let you know if you're pregnant: urine tests and blood tests.
+Two main types of pregnancy tests are blood tests and urine tests.

-Blood tests are done at your doctor's office, but are used less often than urine tests.
-These tests can detect pregnancy earlier than a home pregnancy test, or about six to eight days after ovulation.
-But with these tests, it takes longer to get the results than with a home pregnancy test.
+You get these at your doctor's office, but they’re not used as often as urine tests.
+These tests can detect pregnancy earlier than a home pregnancy test, about 6 to 8 days after ovulation.
+It takes longer to get the results than with a home pregnancy test.

-Two types of blood pregnancy tests are available:
+The two types of blood pregnancy tests are:

-A qualitative hCG test simply checks to see if hCG is present.
+A qualitative hCG test simply checks for hCG.
 It gives a "yes" or "no" answer to the question, "Are you pregnant?"
-Doctors often order these tests to confirm pregnancy as early as 10 days after a missed period.
-However, some of these tests can detect hCG much earlier.
+Doctors often order these tests to confirm pregnancy as early as 10 days after conception.
+Some can detect hCG much earlier.

 A quantitative hCG test (beta hCG) measures the exact amount of hCG in your blood.
 It can find even very low levels of hCG.
-Because these pregnancy tests can measure the concentration of hCG, they may be helpful in tracking any problems during pregnancy.
-They may also (in combination with other tests) be used to rule out a tubal (ectopic) pregnancy or to monitor a woman after a miscarriage when hCG levels fall rapidly.
+These tests may help track problems during pregnancy.
+Your doctor may use them along with other tests to rule out an ectopic pregnancy, when the fertilized egg implants outside your uterus, or after a miscarriage, when hCG levels fall quickly.

 How accurate are pregnancy tests?

 Urine home pregnancy tests are about 99% accurate.
-Blood tests are even more accurate than this.
+Blood tests are even more accurate.

-- When you ovulate in your cycle and how soon implantation occurs.
+- When you ovulate and how soon the egg implants

 You can buy a home pregnancy test in a drugstore without a prescription.
 The cost depends on the brand.
-But most tests are relatively inexpensive -- from $8 to $20.
+But most tests aren’t very expensive.

 What do the pregnancy test results mean?

-If you get a positive result, you are pregnant.
+If you get a positive result, you’re pregnant.
 This is true no matter how faint the line, color, or sign is.
 If you get a positive result, you may want to call your doctor to talk about what comes next.

 In very rare cases, you can have a false-positive result.
 This means you're not pregnant but the test says you are.
-You could have a false-positive result if blood or protein is present in your urine.
-And certain drugs, such as tranquilizers, anti-convulsants, or hypnotics, may also cause false-positive results.
+You could have a false-positive result if you have blood or protein in your pee.
+Certain drugs, such as tranquilizers, anticonvulsants, hypnotics, and fertility drugs, could cause false-positive results.

-If you get a negative result, you are likely not pregnant.
-However, you may still be pregnant if:
+If you get a negative result, you’re probably not pregnant.
+But you may be pregnant if: